 Character actress Judith Kalaora of “History at Play” returns to Norwood to present “Tinseltown Inventor: the most beautiful woman in the world, Hedy Lamarr,” as part of Women’s History Month.
 Judith’s previous performance about Deborah Samson Gannett, a Revolutionary War hero, was a packed house, so her Hedy Lamarr performance will likely fill up quickly!

-To sign up, please email firstname.lastname@example.org, call 781-769-0200, x110 or 222, or stop by the library Reference or Information Desk.
-This event is being sponsored and funded by the Friends of the Library.
+To sign up for this event, partially funded by a grant from the Norwood Cultural Council, please call 781-769-0200, x110 or 222, email firstname.lastname@example.org, or stop by the library Reference or Information Desk.

 The third event in the Together Yes spring Sustainability Series is a film screening of “Plant This Movie.”
 This documentary provides a comprehensive look at the evolution and growing impact of the international urban agriculture movement, from cities across the U.S. to diverse countries around the world.